 - May be used in coordination with other development tools or as a standalone entity.
 When a CID/TDD/NID is used to create supplemental revenue to support a primary economic tool such as a TIF, the supplement should relate to public benefits.
-The City discourages the use of CID/TDD/NID when the sole purpose is to remedy private maintenance and repair costs. - The amount of incentive granted will be determined based upon the merits of the project for a total of up to 1% per \$100 of assessed value or \$0.01 of sales tax revenue. - If pursuing a blighted CID, public improvements related to the redevelopment project shall be considered a priority.
+The City discourages the use of CID/TDD/NID when the sole purpose is to remedy private maintenance and repair costs. - The amount of incentive granted will be determined based upon the merits of the project for a total of up to 1% per \$100 of assessed value or \$0.01 of sales tax revenue. - If pursuing a blighted CID: - Public improvements related to the redevelopment projectshall be considered a priority. - Projects that exceed the minimum architectural standards of the UDO shall be considered a priority.